Chart Color Schemes

 Kadina is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Kadina, as evaluated at the latest Census conducted in 2016, consisted of 90.6% houses and 9.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is compared to Non-Metro SA's 88.5% houses and 11.5% other dwellings during the same period.
-Home ownership in Kadina stood at 43.0%, with mortgaged dwellings making up 27.7% and rented dwellings at 29.3%.
-The median monthly mortgage repayment in Kadina was $1,083, lower than Non-Metro SA's average of $1,153.
-The median weekly rent figure for Kadina was recorded at $250, compared to Non-Metro SA's $220.
-Nationally, Kadina's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Kadina's dwelling structure, as per the latest Census, consisted of 90.6% houses and 9.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional SA's 88.5% houses and 11.5% other dwellings.
+Home ownership in Kadina was 43.0%, similar to Regional SA's figure.
+Dwellings were either mortgaged (27.7%) or rented (29.3%).
+The median monthly mortgage repayment in Kadina was $1,083, below the Regional SA average of $1,153 and significantly lower than the national average of $1,863.
+The median weekly rent in Kadina was $250, compared to Regional SA's $220 and substantially below the national figure of $375.

 Frequently Asked Questions - Housing